caoyu-noob/embedding_augmentation/README.md

 new files, `train_data.txt`, `valid_data.txt`, and `test_data.txt`, whose format can be recognized by our scripts.

-You also need to download the 6B [GLoVe embedding vectors](http://nlp.stanford.edu/data/glove.6B.zip), unzip it and put the 300d file under `./glove`
+You also need to download the 6B [GLoVe embedding vectors](http://nlp.stanford.edu/data/glove.6B.zip), unzip it and put the 300d file under `./glove`.

-Perl is needed,
+To obtain the automatic metrics, you also need to install java-1.8.0, perl and related perl library including XML::Twig, Sort::Naturally, String::Util (I use cpanm to install them on Linux).

 To calculate METEOR metrics, you need to download the [software package](https://www.cs.cmu.edu/~alavie/METEOR/) and extract it under `./metrics/`.
 If you do not need it, you can comment L626 in `./metrics.py`